Department of Bioengineering

 167. Medical Imaging Systems

-Overview of medical imaging systems including sensors and electrical interfaces for date acquisition, mathematical models of the relationship of structural and physiological information to senor measurements, resolution and accuracy limits based on the acquisition system parameters, impact of the imaging system on the volume being imaged, data measured, and conversion process from electronic signals to image synthesis.
+Overview of medical imaging systems including sensors and electrical interfaces for data acquisition; mathematical models of the relationship of structural and physiological information to senor measurements, resolution, and accuracy limits; and conversion process from electronic signals to image synthesis.
 Analysis of the specification and interaction of the functional units of imaging systems and the expected performance.
-Focus on MRI, CT, ultrasound, PET, and impedance imaging.
-Also listed as ELEN 167.
-Prerequisites: BIOE 162or ELEN 110 or MECH 142.
+Focus on MRI, CT, and ultrasound.
+Also listed as ELEN 167 and BIOE 267.
+Prerequisites: BIOE 162 or ELEN 110 or MECH 142.
 (4 units)

 168. Biophotonics and Bioimaging